yot678/copy-of-task-by-yotam/README.md

 ## Author
-# Yotam Feinberg #
+## Yotam Feinberg ##
-I copied my teachers task with my code and bot, also I copied it using ai.
+I copied my teacher's task with my code and bot, also I copied it using ai.
 The code uses a sort of minmax with adjusted weights using ai, won in a school contest with it

 # reversi-coding-task